egiberne/100-days-of-code/r1-log.md

 ### R1D2
 Completed the Business Card clone, remains to customize it with my own theme.
 That was a good recap about CSS inheritance and web safe fonts

+### R1D3
+Completed the Exploration Page by applying key web development techniques, including:
+- Implementing background images for visual appeal
+- Using WebP format for optimized image performance
+- Integrating Google Fonts for enhanced typography
+- Structuring content with span and div tags
+- Styling elements with ID and class selectors
+- Adding depth with text-shadow effect